The Difference Between Federalists and Federalism and the Different Types of Federalism

 All the other types of federalism, anything that isn’t purely a statement on how much power a central government should have with the general answers being “less, more, or equal” really is a mixed type.

-he mixed types are useful to understand, but they can become frustrating when they start to appropriate the original meaning of the term for ideological political purposes.
+The mixed types are useful to understand, but they can become frustrating when they start to appropriate the original meaning of the term for ideological, political purposes.

 Since Federalism is at the heart of the foundation of our country, and since we know we didn’t agree on its meaning then, it seems silly to twist the word around to make it seem to fit a modern political view.

-With those asides said, below are other types of federalism that have some valid logic behind them despite the fact they are just mixes of the above forms.
+Below are other types of federalism that have valid logic behind them despite the fact they are all combinations of the above forms.

 The Complex Types of Federalism

 Creative Federalism (AKA Marble Cake or Layer Cake Federalism) means shifting power towards the federal government by bypassing state governments and allowing the federal government to have direct control over statewide programs.
 This “picket-fence federalism” comes from Eisenhower’s time but was most prevalent during the terms of Lyndon Johnson and his Great Society.
 This made each state’s government weaker, and we wonder why the South Switched?

 New Federalism starts with Reagan, with more power given to the states for anything not stated in the constitution is seen as a reserved power for the states.
 The Bush administration used the term to justify a stronger federal government in terms of things like the NSA and Iraq war, but otherwise, favored states.
 Thus, new federalism isn’t just about states’ rights and block grants for “competitive or cooperative federalism” or “marble cake federalism” for power sharing, and it isn’t just about police and military state policies.
 Instead, it is a mixture of the above forms, which makes sense given its chronological place in history.